History

 NOVEMBER 1990

-Albany Community Hospice officially opens on 15 November 1990 on land overlooking Princess Royal Harbour.
-It was the accumulation of the dreams and dedication of many community members, driven by Fr Hugh Galloway and his vision for a Hospice in Albany.
+Albany Community Hospice officially opened on 15 November 1990 on land overlooking Princess Royal Harbour.
+It was the culmination of the dreams and dedication of many community members, driven by Fr Hugh Galloway and his vision for a Hospice in Albany.

 1992